PhilaNgcamu/chat-app/README.md

 5. **Group Chat Screen**: Shows group conversations with features like participant management, group name setting, and message filtering.

-6. **Search Screen**: Facilitates searching for users or groups to start new conversations.

-7. **Notification Screen**: Notifies users of new messages or group invitations.

 ### Technologies Used

 - Expo/React Native: For building the mobile application with cross-platform compatibility.